kkzhang/pysettings/README.md

 pysettings
 ==========

-Settings component like DJANGO/FLASK which can be configured under multiple environment
+Simple Settings component which can be configured under multiple environment for any python project

 Installation
 ====